 An unforgettable day cruising around the jewel in our wildlife crown.
 Go ashore to explore the old curling stone workings.
 The more courageous guests may brave an ascent past the old ruined tower house to the summit at 1109 feet with stunning views to Antrim and beyond.

-Cruise down Loch Fyne stopping briefly at the fishing village of Tarbert for the chef to pick up live seafood for tonights dinner.
-Continue south to Loch Ranza on the fabulous island of Arran for lunch and a walk along part of the Costal Way or up one of the hill tracks.
-Back aboard for nibbles at 1900 followed by a wonderful seafood dinner and a well earned rest.
+Cruise down Loch Fyne stopping briefly at the fishing village of Tarbert for the chef to pick up live seafood for tonight’s dinner.
+Continue south to Loch Ranza on the fabulous island of Arran for lunch and a walk along part of the Coastal Way or up one of the hill tracks.
+Back aboard for nibbles at 1900 followed by a wonderful seafood dinner and a well-earned rest.

-After breakfast we cruise north up the world renowned Firth of Clyde to our final destination of the Holy Loch Marina and to disembark at 1100 with fond farewells.
+During breakfast, we cruise north up the world-renowned Firth of Clyde to our final destination of the Holy Loch Marina and to disembark at 1100 with fond farewells.

 |Cruise Dates||Nights||Spaces||Price p/p||Book|

 |09 Sep 2023 - 15 Sep 2023||6||0||----||Cruise Full|